geudde/attic-chest/pages/13.reference/01.porden/docs.md

 " The Sylphs and Europe's host their force defied,
 " Triumphant fought, for heaven was on their side.
 " 111 would it fit a warrior's tongue to tell
-" Of vanquish'd foes that by his valour fell ;
+" Of vanquish'd foes that by his valour fell;